 The challenge I found was that there just wasn’t a great deal of detail in the questions or answers, to the point where the right answer could quite simply be the option that says “X isn’t configured correctly”!
 Pretty vague right?!
 Yup, but the trick here is that they are testing your ability to identify where the issue is in this type of question, not fix it.
 It was this that took me a little while to get my head around.
 Fortunately, I had enough time to sanity check my answers and make the few amendments needed.

 How should you prepare?

-If you're looking to pass the Google certification exam our one day GCP Fundamentals and our three-day Architect course will give you some great platform grounding.
-I would also recommend sitting the course directly aligned to the certification exam, the Networking in Google Cloud Platform two-day course.
+If you're looking to pass the Google certification exam our Professional Network Engineer course path will give you some great platform grounding.
+This includes the two-day Networking in Google Cloud Platform course directly aligned to the certification exam.
 You'll have a refresher for some of the key principles as well as a look at tech like Load Balancing, VPN and Interconnect from a much more aligned perspective.
 You will also get the chance to perform some of the new practical labs.
 My top tip is to pay attention to the videos covering the elements that don't allow you to get hands-on with the tech ( if you don't have the time or free credit to setup Interconnect in the class).
 They have included some great recorded demos that are invaluable.

 I would recommend two more things.